macdaliot/rrlabs/ansible/home-automation/README.md

 $ logout
 ~~~

+The `pi` will be removed at the end.

 ## The "secrets.yaml" file

 The `secrets.yaml` file defines how a device must be configured.
 Currently the following files and roles are defined: